victorteokw/inherited-component/README.md

   { unforwardableProps: ['variant'] })
 ```

-### Define a primitive component with custom attributes
+### Define a intrinsic component with custom attributes

 ```ts
 import { inherited } from 'inherited-component'